tdcosim/TDcoSim/docs/user_guide_introduction.md

 ## Types of studies

 **TDcoSim** is intended to be used as a tool for studying static and dynamic impacts of distributed energy resources on the transmission system.

-### Capabilities of current release
 The studies that can be conducted with the current version of the software are listed below:

 * Static studies
   1. Analyze generator dispatch with DER over 24 hours.